What Happens if the At-Fault Party Does Not Have Car Insurance?

 Contact a Lawyer

-Hiring a personal injury attorney is always a good idea if you are involved in an accident and have been injured.
-A lawyer’s assistance will be helpful in this situation because recouping compensation, including medical costs, when the other driver has no insurance can be tricky.
+Hiring a personal injury lawyer is always a good idea if you are involved in an accident and have been injured.
+The assistance of a auto accident lawyer will be helpful in this situation because recouping compensation, including medical costs, when the other driver has no insurance can be tricky.

 Contact a lawyer as soon as possible and explain your situation.
 Your lawyer should tell you how to proceed from there.

 How Do You Recoup Compensation if the Other Driver Has No Insurance?

 In a typical car accident case, you can recoup compensation for the incident by contacting the responsible party’s insurer.
 Negotiating with the other driver’s insurance provider may not be a pleasant experience, but you should still end up with your money at the end of it.

 But what if the driver who caused the accident has no insurance?
 What can you do at that point?